 - Links for grief, bereavement and recovery (not India-specific, but may be helpful): 7 Warning Signs You Have Alzheimer’s Spouse Grief Opens in new window, Rebuilding Your Life After the Death of Your Care Receiver Opens in new window

 Some books have plenty of tips and illustrations to help caregivers handle late stage patients.
 Check out the suggestions below, or surf Amazon.com or Amazon.in for your specific needs.

-American Medical Association Guide to Home Caregiving: The title says it all–a good starting point to get the basic understanding of what is involved in caregiving for elderly persons.
+American Medical Association Guide to Home Caregiving.
+The title says it all–a good starting point to get the basic understanding of what is involved in caregiving for elderly persons.
 Includes topics like adapting homes for patients and preventing falls.
 Discusses caregiving skills like bed making for patients, preventing/ handling wounds and bed sores, moving immobile persons on bed and transferring them, etc. Has a chapter specifically for persons who have Alzheimer’s Disease.
-For the paperback version, see Amazon.comOpens in new window, or, if you are in India, see Amazon.inOpens in new window or FlipkartOpens in new window or any other vendor.
+Available as paperback and Kindle ebook.

-(You can also see our list of suggested books at: Books on dementia and care
+You can see these and our list of suggested books at: Books on dementia and care

-Additional links/ books: One particularly relevant book here is Caring for a Loved One with Advanced Dementia Opens in new window, available at this link Opens in new window.
+Additional links/ books: One particularly relevant book here is Caring for a Loved One with Advanced Dementia Opens in new window.
 This discusses various end-of-life issues, and shares data on how these apply for dementia patients (which is somewhat different from the way they apply to people suffering from other terminal conditions).
 Unfortunately, the delivery currently is only in the USA.